 Outcomes (expected results) Verifiable indicators Source Result 4.1: The degree of exchange rate flexibility is consistent with the desired FX and monetary policy regime, and does not give rise to undue financial stability risks.
-4 participating countries in which: CD-PORT Result 4.2: Macroprudential framework is established, and policy tools are implemented to mitigate specific systemic risk.
+4 participating countries in which: The exchange rate fluctuates-within the bounds of any explicit policy on leaning against short-term volatility-with changes in the demand and supply of FX, and appropriate instruments and operational procedures exist for the conduct of FX intervention.
+The transition plan to a more flexible exchange rate regime is appropriately sequenced, and prudential regulations are developed to ensure FX risks are adequately monitored and managed in the financial sector.
+CD-PORT Result 4.2: Macroprudential framework is established, and policy tools are implemented to mitigate specific systemic risk.
 4 participating countries in which: Legislation is enacted to establish an institutional framework granting the mandate and powers over tools to conduct macroprudential policy to a particular body or committee.
 A systemic risk monitoring framework is established and implemented, and the authorities have established a framework to map the assessment of risk into policy action.
 CD-PORT